 The final figure loomed above the rest, and while he could be described as vaguely humanoid, his size and his bizarre transparent skull made him far from normal.
 The being’s nearly exposed brain crackled with bolts of explosive power, and his facial features were small and nondescript.
 His arms ended in three-fingered hands, and he moved with the lumbering awkwardness of a huge infant.
-The giant was called Validus in whispered tones, since he was feared almost as much as the killers in the Cabal.
+The giant was called Validus in whispered tones, since he was feared almost as much as the killers in the Legion.
 Urthlo frowned as he looked up at the creature.
 In spite of the crackling lightning that blazed around his huge skull, he really had a rather childlike manner in some ways.

 “What transpires here?” demanded the Green Guardian.